Co-founder at Movinhand & Enrollhand

 It’s amazing how many programs schools are able to offer nowadays.
 This is particularly true in trade schools.
 Your courses are your features, and you need to promote them individually!

-A great way to do that is posting about the different classes on your Facebook page.
+A great way to do that is posting about the different classes on your Facebook page and running Facebook ads.
 Listing your courses is great, but going into detail and promoting the options individually is very effective too.

 Look at this post by the Atlanta Technical College.
 It’s visually attractive and really highlights the fact that they have a wide variety of options.